Azure/azure-sdk-for-java/sdk/identity/azure-identity-broker/README.md

 ## Troubleshooting

 Credentials raise exceptions when they fail to authenticate or can't execute authentication.
-When credentials fail to authenticate, the`ClientAuthenticationException` is raised.
+When credentials fail to authenticate a `ClientAuthenticationException` is raised.
 The exception has a `message` attribute, which describes why authentication failed.
 When this exception is raised by `ChainedTokenCredential`, the chained execution of underlying list of credentials is stopped.

-When credentials can't execute authentication due to one of the underlying resources required by the credential being unavailable on the machine, the`CredentialUnavailableException` is raised.
+When credentials can't execute authentication due to one of the underlying resources required by the credential being unavailable on the machine a `CredentialUnavailableException` is raised.
 The exception has a `message` attribute that describes why the credential is unavailable for authentication execution.
 When this exception is raised by `ChainedTokenCredential`, the message collects error messages from each credential in the chain.

 See the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 ## Next steps

-The Java client libraries listed [here](https://azure.github.io/azure-sdk/releases/latest/java.html) support authenticating with `TokenCredential` and the Azure Identity library.
-You can learn more about their use, and find additional documentation on use of these client libraries along samples with can be found in the links mentioned [here](https://azure.github.io/azure-sdk/releases/latest/java.html).
+[These Java client libraries](https://learn.microsoft.com/azure/developer/java/sdk/azure-sdk-library-package-index#libraries-using-azure-core) support authenticating with `TokenCredential` and the Azure Identity library.
+To learn more about using these client libraries, see the aforementioned link.

 The [microsoft-graph-sdk](https://github.com/microsoftgraph/msgraph-sdk-java) also supports authenticating with `TokenCredential` and the Azure Identity library.